accelist/nextjs-starter/README.md

 When a commit is pushed or a merge request is performed against the `master` or `main` branch, a container image will be build.
 If a commit is pushed, then the container image will also be pushed into the GitHub Container Registry of the project as `master` or `main` tag.

-Upon tagging a commit (if using GitHub web, go to [Releases](https://github.com/accelist/nextjs-starter/releases) page then [draft a new release](https://github.com/accelist/nextjs-starter/releases/new)) with version number string such as `v1.0.0` (notice the mandatory `v` prefix), a new container image will be build and tagged as the version number (in this example, resulting in `1.0.0` image tag, notice the lack of `v` prefix).
+Upon tagging a commit (if using GitHub web, go to [Releases](https://github.com/accelist/nextjs-starter/releases) page then [draft a new release](https://github.com/accelist/nextjs-starter/releases/new)) with version number string such as `v1.0.0` (notice the mandatory `v` prefix), a new container image will be build and tagged as the version number (in this example, resulting in `1.0.0` image tag, notice the lack of `v` prefix) and `latest`.

 The container images are available via the project [GitHub Container Registry](https://github.com/accelist/nextjs-starter/pkgs/container/nextjs-starter).
 For example: